 Demons: In the Edda, the ancient Icelandic sagas, the wolf was a symbol for demonic powers: Odin, the God of war and death was accompanied by two wolves.
 The mythical wolf Fenrir, a son of the fire god Loki and the giant Angrboda was stronger than gods.
 In Indian mythology, the wolf is described as demonic.
 Furthermore, the wolf is portrayed as thievish, deceptive and false.
 In India, the demons were named after the wolf.
 In Christianity the wolf was even equated with the devil: Jesus Christ advised against false prophets dressed in sheep’s clothing which in fact were wolves.
 Numerous myths from Eastern Europe, Russia and Scandinavia tell about the creation of the wolf by the devil.
 During the creation of the wolf, the devil relied on the help of God and it was God’s will that the wolf kills sheep and goats.

 Gods: Many different cultures worshipped the wolf.
-For the Egyptians the wolf symbolized the god of the empire of the dead. and and for the Romans the wolf was the symbol for Mars, the God of war.
+For the Egyptians the wolf symbolized the god of the empire of the dead.
+For the Romans the wolf was the symbol for Mars, the God of war.
 The combination of the wolf with war was not meant to be negative but, instead, correlated it to the glorious death of a warrior or emperor.
 Furthermore, the fighting heroes were compared with furious wolves.

 Positive Male power: The combination of the wolf with war was not meant to be negative but, instead, correlated it to the glorious death of a warrior or emperor.
 Furthermore, the fighting heroes were compared with furious wolves.
 The wolf is also worshipped as the protector of human beings.
 The wolf was either seen as a fierce guardian or caring provider.
-The wolf is very often often also associated with war and strength.
+The wolf is very often also associated with war and strength.
 In both German and Norse mythology, wolf was a symbol of chaos, destruction and death.
-Wolves are seen as teachers of hard but necessary lessons.
-Wolf is also a symbol of guardianship, ritual, loyalty, and spirit.
+Wolves are seen as teachers of hard, but necessary lessons.
+The wolf is also a symbol of guardianship, ritual, loyalty, and spirit.

 Positive female power: Many different cultures worshipped the nurturing she-wolf as symbol of fertility..
 The most famous myth is Romulus and Remus, the founders of the city of Rome, who were abandoned as small children.
 A wolf found them and raised them as her own cubs.
 In other contexts, the wolf also was honored as a symbol of motherly sacrifice and fertility.
 The frequent connection between goddess figures and totemic wolves may be taken as another indication of the great role of wolves in primitive matriarchal societies and shamanic religions.

 Negative untamed power: People from many cultures and traditions have interpreted the wolf as representing the untamed (unconscious).
-The word wolf is widely common in the Indo-European roots of language and often not only stands for the animal but describes in the old Germanic languages the bandit, murderer, slayer, defied criminal, evil ghost or supernatural beast.
+The word wolf is widely common in the Indo-European roots of language and often not only stands for the animal, but describes in the old Germanic languages the bandit, murderer, slayer, defied criminal, evil ghost or supernatural beast.

 The Wolf in the wild

 The basic social unit of wolf populations is the pack.
-Packs usually consist of between five and eight members, up thirty wolves or more depending of the the size of the prey being hunted.
+Packs usually consist of between five and eight members, up thirty wolves or more depending of the size of the prey being hunted.
 Wolves generally establish territories ranging from forty to more than four hundred square miles in some cases.
 They define their ranges with scent markings and such vocalizations as growls, barks, and the legendary howl and will defend this area against intruders.
 A wolf pack is like a family unit, consisting of an adult pair and their mostly grown offspring.
 Members of the pack form strong social bonds that promote internal cohesion.
 Order is maintained by a dominance hierarchy.
 The pack leader, a male, known as the alpha male, and tends to initiate pack activity and lead the group on hunts.
 During a hunt, the alpha male will guide its movements and assume control at critical moments.
 The “wolf” talk conducted by the Alpha or dominate male keeps the family pack together and working as a group.
 In some literature a “dominant alpha couple” is found.
 These representations are the result of the research at wolves in captivity and not transferable in the wild.
 In captivity, wolves of different origin or family groups were locked together.

 Wolves and humans were always rivals, and sometimes enemies, perhaps because they were so similar to humans in many ways .Wolves have a strong social nature and are, like humans were, organized as a family tribe.
 In any case, through gestures and body movement, they communicate their feelings.
 Wolves like to howl as a pack for several reasons.
 It may be to encourage their closeness, to celebrate a successful hunt, and to tell other packs to keep away.
 The lone wolf, a younger male, is usually in search of his own territory and a mate.
-He will skirt the territories of others but rarely howl.
+He will skirt the territories of others, but rarely howl.
 Leaving the pack allows for young males to leave from their families or pack and begin the cycle of life by finding a mate, and beginning their own family.
 While the wolf pack is led by an Alpha male, each wolf assumes his or her share of responsibility for the welfare of the pack.
 From the early playful experiences with the older wolves, pups are carefully trained to assume their part of the leadership of the pack as if their life, and that of the pack, depends upon it.
 It is the same with successful civil or military organizations and families.

 Archetypal significance of the Wolf

-No matter how polite, on the question how good advertising works, a marketer said once : One must know and find archetypal images and connect them with the products of the market.
+No matter how polite, on the question how well advertising works, a marketer said once: One must know and find archetypal images and connect them with the products of the market.
 So the message becomes strong and the desired behavior tendency is more easily constructed.
 One finds few wolves in advertizing, since the archetypal significance of the wolf symbolizes evil as well as positive and spiritual aspects.
 As shown before, you do see the claimed by ideologies and religions.
 The wolf represents as noted before, and like the picture on the left an integration of opposites.
-It has always carried a sense of contradiction: a wild and fearful animal that can represent death and evil; but at the same time a companion to the goddess Artemis and the norse god, Odin.
+It has always carried a sense of contradiction: a wild and fearful animal, that can represent death and evil; but at the same time a companion to the goddess Artemis and the norse god, Odin.
 Theis dual imago of the wolf is also represented by the contrast between its masculine and feminine nature.
 The masculine nature of the wolf is depicted by many cultures as the protector and warrior.
 The feminine nature is symbolized as the she-wolf form nurturing the twins, Romulus and Remus, or in the Irish myth of Cormac, or Kaspar Hauser who were suckled by wolves.
 Interesting enough, Christianity enforced and broke this dualism in early Biblical sources presenting a contrast between the wolf symbolizing bloodshed and destruction versus the symbol of the wolf and the lamb lying down together representing peace and the coming Messianic rule.
 The middle ages also presented this contrast between the image of the wolf as devil, versus the wolf as an “emblem of Saint Francis of Assisi who tamed the wolf”.

 C.G.
 Jung’s basic archetypes and the Wolf

-Jung developed an understanding of archetypes as being “ancient or archaic images that derive from the collective unconscious”.
+Jung developed an understanding of archetypes as being “ancient or archaic images, that derive from the collective unconscious”.
 There are many different archetypes, and Jung has stated they are limitless, but they have basic examples in very person include the ‘persona’, the ‘shadow’, the ‘anima’, the ‘animus’, and the Self.
 Four more archetypes are prominently mentioned by C.G.
-Jung; ‘great mother’, the ‘trickster’ , the archetype of transformation and the ‘hero”.
-It is interesting that the wolf can represent them all.
+Jung; ‘great mother’, the ‘trickster’, the archetype of transformation and the ‘hero”.
+It is interesting, that the wolf can represent them all.

-Jung proposed that the archetype had a dual nature: it exists both in the psyche and in the world at large.
-He suggested that not only do the archetypal structures govern the behaviour of all living organisms, but that they were controlling the behaviour of inorganic matter as well.
+Jung proposed, that the archetype had a dual nature: it exists both in the psyche and in the world at large.
+He suggested also, that not only do the archetypal structures govern the behaviour of all living organisms, but that they were controlling the behaviour of inorganic matter as well.
 The archetype was not merely a psychic entity, but more fundamentally, a bridge to matter in gnostic entities in occult tradition are known as aeons.
 The Germanic Wotan (Norse Odin) is such an aeon described by Jung (who was very much drawn to Gnosis).

 .Now, anther Jung’s theory about Wotan, the Germans and Hitler disposition as a “seer” draw a lot of political and academic fire.
-Interesting here is also, that Hitler, who was inseparable of Blondi, his wolf-hound cose a name for himself – Wolf.
+Interesting here is also, that Hitler, who was inseparable of Blondi, his wolf-hound chose a name for himself – Wolf.
 In Egyptian mythology a god, Upuaut was the scout, going out to clear routes for the army to proceed forward.
 One old inscription found mentioned Upuaut “opens the way” to king Sekhemkhet’s victory.
 Over time, the connection to war, and thus to death, led to Upuaut also being seen as one who opened the ways to, and through, Duat, for the spirits of the dead.